How to Move Out after a Breakup

 Couples in a partnership arrangement or married couples without a prenuptial agreement need to come to an agreement on how the belongings are split.
 It may be a good idea to store the belongings that are in dispute at a neutral location until you can sort things out.

 One of you might choose to live in temporary housing so both of you can process your emotions during this difficult time.
-Take only a few essential belongings with you—and none of those that are in dispute—until you have come to an agreement about your common belongings.
+Take only a few essential belongings with you and in the meantime, take advantage of storage solutions in Sydney for the rest of your belongings —and none of those that are in dispute—until you have come to an agreement about your common belongings.

 If you cannot come to an agreement—even after a cooling-off period, consider having a mediator step in to help you negotiate belongings and living arrangements.